raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/2. Spring Annotations/7. @Primary and @Qualifier Annotation/README.md

 ### Combining @Primary and @Qualifier

 Even with a `@Primary` bean, you can still use `@Qualifier` to inject a non-primary bean when necessary.
 The `@Primary` serves as a default fallback when no `@Qualifier` is provided.

-### Conclusion

-The `@Primary` annotation provides a convenient way to resolve bean conflicts when multiple beans of the same type exist.
-The `@Qualifier` annotation gives precise control over which bean to inject, even when a primary bean exists.
-Both annotations can be used together to manage dependency injection effectively in Spring applications.

 ---